Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Organizations that manage the purchasing group allow their network businesses to enhance their results by sharing the best practices.

 Most modern organizations that manage purchasing groups utilize industry experts for each product market they handle.
-These experts continuously search out increasingly more efficient and effective methods to improve the quality and process of the supplier.
+These experts continuously search for increasingly more efficient and effective methods to improve the quality and process of the supplier.

 6. Positive impact on the financial health of each networked organization